Service Manager

 will normalize all service instances, so that they have exactly one binding.
 Missing bindings are created and ambivalent

-Refresh Bindings
+Fresh or Refresh Bindings

-The refresh command
+The fresh and refresh commands

 mtx --svm-refresh-bindings SERVICE_PLAN TENANT_ID